oroinc/documentation/user_guide/marketing_campaign.rst

 Campaigns
 =========

-Records of the Campaign entity ("campaigns") represent marketing campaigns and keep their general information, related events and website tracking settings.
+Campaigns in OroCRM are used to define general details of the marketing activity and monitor its ") represent marketing campaigns and keep their general information, related events and website tracking settings.

 The article describes the ways to create, manage and view the campaign details.